kwaldenphd/python-anaconda/README.md

 Run [Python refresh lab procedure](https://github.com/kwaldenphd/python-refresh/blob/main/lab-procedure.md) in both environments.
 Include `.py` file and Jupyter notebook `.ipynb` file that document your experience working through the prompts.

-<blockquote>QX: Compare your experience working in both IDEs.
-What seems appealing about each, what seems challenging about each.
-Your preference or situations where you'd prefer one over the other</blockquote>
+<blockquote>Q7: Compare your experience working in both IDEs.
+What seems appealing about each?
+What seems challenging?
+Based on this experience, what is your preference, or are there situations in which you'd prefer one over the other?</blockquote>

 # Lab notebook questions

 ## Notebook questions from this section of the lab

+Q1: Describe your experience installing Anaconda using the available/provided documentation.
+What did you expect to happen?
+What challenges did you face?
+How did you solve them?

+Q2: How is Spyder different than previous IDEs?
+What do you see as strengths/advantages?
+What do you see as possible challenges?

+Q3: What type of error does this program return (syntax, runtime, semantic) and why?
+How would we go about modifying the program to address this error?

+Q4: What happens when we run this program?
+What kinds of log messages do we get, and what information do they give us?

+Q5: Is this program doing what we expect?
+Where would you go next with debugging or addressing the error?

+Q6: What are your thoughts on this approach to identifying what's happening in your program?
+What seems appealing?
+What seems challenging?
+When or how could this approach be useful?

+Q7: Compare your experience working in both IDEs.
+What seems appealing about each?
+What seems challenging?
+Based on this experience, what is your preference, or are there situations in which you'd prefer one over the other?

 ## Notebook questions from the [Python Refresh Lab Procedure](https://github.com/kwaldenphd/python-refresh/blob/main/lab-procedure.md)